-A brand new but low-key entry into the Netflix ever-growing database of solid tv shows is Virgin River.
-Set in Northern California, the show tells the tale of Mel Moore who trades in her LA life to move to a remote town called Virgin River.
+What started as a low-key entry into the Netflix ever-growing database of solid tv shows is now one of its most popular.
+Virgin River, set in Northern California, tells the tale of Mel Monroe who trades in her LA life to move to a remote town called Virgin River.
 A nurse practitioner, it's clear from the get-go that Mel, while not exactly running away from her demons, is certainly looking for a new life.

 What makes Virgin River stand out a bit more is that the characters are very well rounded with real issues that unfold as the series moves along.
 Mel (Alexandra Breckenridge) has clearly suffered a tremendous loss but instead of just vomiting the whole back story out in the first episode, it is revealed in a far more organic way.
 Likewise for most of the other stories which the episodes revolve around.